 Do I Have Other Options?

 If you want extra help with your inpatient care, there are options you can look into.
 One is a Medigap plan that covers hospital or skilled nursing facility coinsurance.
 All Medigap plans will cover Part A coinsurances and hospital costs for a year after Medicare benefits end.
 Most plans will also cover at least a portion of skilled nursing facility care coinsurances.
 Only Plans A and B offer no coverage, while Plans K and L offer a percentage (50 percent and 75 percent respectively).

 Many Medicare Advantage plans offer some form of hospital or skilled nursing facility coverage.

 It may also be worth investigating a Medicare Advantage plan.
 Many Medicare Advantage plans offer some form of hospital or skilled nursing facility coverage.
 This coverage differs from plan to plan, though.

 If this coverage is important to you, we recommend working with a licensed Medicare agent who can help you choose a plan.
 Whether you’re looking for a Medigap or Medicare Advantage plan, the Medicareful Plan Finder tool can help you find one.

 If you find yourself admitted to an inpatient care facility, it’s reassuring if you know your Medicare plan will cover your needs.
-Understanding what is covered, and when it’s covered, is critical to ensuring you’re never caught with shock charges.
+Understanding what is covered, and when it’s covered, is critical to ensuring you’re never caught with shocking charges.
 This is why knowing your benefit periods is so important.